mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 ### Relative colors

-The [CSS colors Module](/en-US/docs/Web/CSS/CSS_colors) defines [**relative color syntax**](https://drafts.csswg.org/css-color-5/#relative-colors), which allows CSS {{cssxref("&lt;color&gt;")}} values to be defined relative to other existing colors, rather than defining a color value from scratch each time.
-This is a very powerful feature that enables easy creation of complements to existing colors — such as lighter, darker, saturated, semi-transparent, or inverted variants — paving the way towards more effective color adjustment and palette creation.
+The [CSS colors module](/en-US/docs/Web/CSS/CSS_colors) defines [**relative color syntax**](/en-US/docs/Web/CSS/CSS_colors/Relative_colors), which allows {{cssxref("&lt;color&gt;")}} values to be defined relative to other existing colors, rather than defining a color value from scratch each time.
+This powerful feature enables the creation of complements to existing colors — such as lighter, darker, saturated, semi-transparent, or inverted variants of an original color.
+Relative colors provide an effective mechanism to create palettes and define color adjustments.

-See [Using relative colors](/en-US/docs/Web/CSS/CSS_colors/Relative_colors) for a detailed guide.

 ## Using color